 The chapter has been awarding scholarships since 1993.
-In the last five years, the Chapter has awarded $97,000 in scholarships to outstanding students – both academically and in the community.
-This year we awarded seven $2000 NDIA scholarships, two $2000 SGT Paul Fisher scholarships, and a $2000 STEM scholarship.
+In the last seven years including this year, the Chapter has awarded $130,000 in scholarships to outstanding students – both academically and in the community.
+This year we awarded four $2000 NDIA scholarships, one $2000 SGT Paul Fisher scholarships, and a $2000 STEM scholarship.
 (Click here for award ceremony information)

 NDIA Scholarship Recipients

-SGT Fisher was a quiet man that believed actions spoke louder than words.
+SGT Fisher was a quiet man that believed action spoke louder than words.
 He was a man who lived with truth, honor, and respect.
 He knew hard work was the key to your own success.
-May we always remember the sacrifices he made so that our journey in life can be paved with freedom.
+May we always remember the sacrifice he made so that our journey in life can be paved with freedom.

 Beginning in the 2010-2011 Academic Year, the IA-IL Chapter teamed with the Quad Cities Engineering and Science Council (QCESC) to leverage QCESC's existing scholarship selection/award process for STEM type students.
 This allowed the Chapter to maintain its existing broad non-curriculum specific scholarship award process while being able to sponsor, through QCESC, a scholarship directly targeted to a student pursuing a STEM career.
 Promotion and strengthening of STEM in the workforce is considered a National Security issue and a focus area of NDIA.

 The recipient this year of the NDIA sponsored STEM scholarship was Elizabeth Wolf, pictured on the left.

 Elizabeth plans to major in Materials Engineering, but is undecided on her future university.
 She plans to continue on with her music and leadership.
 More information